 Moissanite costs considerably less than diamonds.
 While a one carat diamond might cost $5,000, a similarly sized moissanite might only set you back $700.

 Be aware, though, that while diamond size is measured by weight (in carats), Moissanite is usually measured in millimeters.
 This is because their weights are different.
 For this reason you’d want to order a 6.5mm Moissanite to get one similar in size to 1ct diamond.

 Is Moissanite Suitable as Hell for Wedding Rings?

+It depends.
 If you’re a purist and insist on a traditional, naturally occurring gemstone for your wedding ring, diamonds are the way to go.
 Moissanites are lab grown.

 Natural diamonds take millions of years to form and could be said to be part of the history of the planet.
 Moissanites haven’t been around for quite so long.
 In fact, the particular one you’re looking at might have only been around since last Tuesday.
 (Kidding, it takes longer than that to create them.)

 Diamonds are relatively expensive compared to Moissanites.
 If you want a larger stone but can’t afford the former, you might get the latter.
-Down the line, if you decide you want to switch the Moissanite for a diamond, by all means, do so.
+Down the line, if you decide you want to switch the it for a diamond, by all means, do so.
 Swapping one gemstone for another is common and easy to do.

 There are three reasons why people might choose a diamond first:

 1. Diamonds are the symbol of everlasting love and Moissanite isn’t.
 So you’d be letting everyone think it’s a diamond because it acts like one.
 That might get to kind of bug you if all your friends have a diamond and you just pretend you have a diamond.
 Like you maybe have a hollow symbol of love.